This webpage contains affiliate links. See more details here.

 Looking for a sweet souvenir from Florence?
 You can't go wrong with a package of cantucci or brutti ma buoni - or better yet, get a mix of both!
 Our favourite spot to grab these treats is Leonardo Firenze, a charming little sweet shop tucked away at Via Porta Rossa, 14R.
 This cozy corner is a paradise for anyone with a sweet tooth, showcasing an amazing selection of handcrafted Italian baked goodies.

-While everything in the shop is absolutely delicious, we're particularly fond of their pistachio brutti ma buoni (so tasteful) and the heavenly Colomba (so soft).
+While everything in the shop is absolutely delicious, we're particularly fond of their pistachio brutti ma buoni (so tasteful) and the heavenly Colomba or Panettone (so soft).
 They even let you sample the treats before making your choice.

 We can't get enough chocolate and always make sure to stop at the Venchi shops in Florence (you'll find them at Via dei Calzaiuoli 65R and Via Calimaruzza 18).
 We load up on their tasty chocolates - we especially love the cremino, pistachio, gianduiotto and nougatine ones.
 If you need a nice gift box of mixed chocolates for loved ones, this is your spot.
 Their chocolate spreads are amazing too - try them on pancakes or doughnuts!